KB Home

-KB Home is a homebuilding company based in the United States, founded in 1957 as Kaufman & Broad in Detroit, Michigan.
-It was the first company to be traded on the NYSE as a home builder.
+KB Home is an American homebuilding company founded in 1957 as Kaufman & Broad in Detroit, Michigan.
+It was the first company to be traded on the New York Stock Exchange as a home builder.
 Its headquarters are in Los Angeles, California.

 The company has built 600,000 homes since its founding.
 It builds homes primarily for first-time home buyers.